indigo-dc/oidc-agent/gitbook/oidc-gen.md

 Subscribe to our mailing list to receive important updates about oidc-agent:
 <https://www.lists.kit.edu/sympa/subscribe/oidc-agent-user>.
 ```

+Internal options are not considered part of the public API, even if listed for
+completeness.
+They can change at any time without backward compatibility
+considerations.

 ## Client Registration
 ### Dynamic Client Registration - Manual Client Registration
 oidc-agent requires a registered client for every OpenID Provider used.
 Most likely a user